2024 Philadelphia Eagles season: Week 9: vs. Jacksonville Jaguars

 The Eagles took a 22–0 lead over the Jaguars early in the third quarter.
 However, the Jaguars would quickly rebound with a Trevor Lawrence touchdown run and two-point conversion, cutting the Eagles' lead to 22–8.
 Fourteen seconds later, the Jaguars forced a Saquon Barkley fumble, which was returned for a touchdown by Travon Walker.
 Despite replays appearing to show Barkley down by contact, the ruling was upheld, and Jacksonville trimmed its deficit to 22–16 after the ensuing two-point conversion.
 The Eagles would rebuild the lead to 12 points with a 25-yard DeVonta Smith touchdown, but Lawrence would record another touchdown run to make it 28–23.
 The Eagles missed a 57-yard field goal on the ensuing possession, giving the Jaguars the ball near midfield with a chance to mount a game-winning drive.
 However, after Lawrence advanced to the Eagles 13-yard line, he threw his second interception of the afternoon to Nakobe Dean with 1:38 remaining in regulation, sealing the Eagles' fourth straight win.
 Philadelphia improved to 6–2 on the year.
-Eagles head coach Nick Sirianni's decision-making was criticized after the game.
+Despite coming away with the victory, Eagles head coach Nick Sirianni's decision-making was criticized due to two turnovers on downs in Jaguars territory and three failed two-point conversions.